MaxwellDevelopments/SkillFactory-DS/project_0/README.md

 We need to write a program that guesses the number in the minimum number of attempts.

 **Competition conditions:**
-- The computer "spit" randomly generated integer number in a range from 0 to 100, and we need to guess that.
+- The computer "spit" randomly generated integer number in a range from 1 to 100, and we need to guess that number.
 By "guess" I mean "write a program that guesses a number".
 - The algorithm uses information about whether the random number is greater or less than what we need.

 **Quality metric**